Workers' Party (Singapore): 2020–2025: Further gains, Raeesah Khan's controversy and end of AHTC lawsuits

-Ahead of the elections on 10 July 2020, the party introduced their slogan, "Make Your Vote Count" along with 12 new party members, which included ex-NSP candidate Nicole Seah.
+Ahead of the elections on 10 July 2020, the party introduced their slogan, "Make Your Vote Count" along with 12 new party members, which included former NSP candidate Nicole Seah.
 On Nomination Day, they fielded a total of 21 candidates to contest in six constituencies: Hougang SMC and the existing GRCs of Aljunied, East Coast, and Marine Parade, as well as the newly formed Punggol West SMC and Sengkang GRC.
 Low Thia Khiang, along with fellow incumbents Chen Show Mao and Png Eng Huat, did not contest the election, marking Low's retirement after a 32-year career.
 Low had earlier been hospitalised on 30 April due to a head injury he sustained and was on rehabilitation.
 They were replaced respectively by NCMPs Gerald Giam, Leon Perera and Dennis Tan to complete the team line-up.
 Former NCMP Daniel Goh and former Punggol East MP Lee Li Lian also did not stand for the election.

 During campaigning, Sengkang GRC candidate Jamus Lim received critical acclaim during a live debate on 1 July for his debating skills and charisma.
 On 5 July, two separate police reports were lodged against Raeesah Khan, another Sengkang GRC candidate, both for alleged discriminatory comments regarding race and religion.
 She later told the media that she had intended to promote awareness about minority concerns, while also expressing remorse for having made said insensitive comments.
 The Singapore Police Force warned her on 17 September of the same year.

-On 10 July, the WP became the best performing opposition party to date, with 10 elected seats and 50.49% of contested votes, surpassing the previous record of 48.46% held by SDP in 1991 and becoming the first opposition party to win the combined popular vote in contested seats.
-The party increased their margins in Aljunied GRC and Hougang SMC with 59.95% and 61.21% respectively, while also capturing the new Sengkang GRC with 52.12% of the vote, making it the second GRC to be captured by any opposition party.
-Unlike in the past three elections, the party was not offered NCMP seats as their best losing performance in East Coast GRC (46.61%) was behind that of the Progress Singapore Party (PSP) in West Coast GRC (48.32%).
-Following the election, Hougang SMC became the first constituency to have elected the opposition for seven consecutive terms.
-Singh was also appointed as the first official Leader of the Opposition by Prime Minister Lee Hsien Loong, the role having been unofficial in the past.
-On 27 December, five months after the elections, another CEC election was held at Clarke Quay, with Lim and Singh re-elected as Chair and Secretary-General respectively.
+On 10 July, the WP became the best performing opposition party to date, with 10 elected seats and 50.49% of contested votes, surpassing the previous record of 48.56% held by SDP in 1991 and becoming the first opposition party to win the combined popular vote in contested seats.
+The party increased their margins in Aljunied GRC and Hougang SMC with 59.95% and 61.21% respectively, while also capturing the new Sengkang GRC (led by former Marine Parade GRC candidate He Ting Ru) with 52.12% of the vote, making it the second GRC to be captured by any opposition party.
+Following the election, Singh was appointed as the first official Leader of the Opposition by Prime Minister Lee Hsien Loong, the role having been unofficial in the past.
+On 27 December, five months after the elections, another CEC election was held at Clarke Quay, with Lim and Singh re-elected as chair and Secretary-General respectively.
 All four Sengkang GRC members, as well as Nicole Seah and Kenneth Foo were elected into the CEC, while former MPs Chen, Goh and Lee, as well as Firuz Khan, John Yam and Terence Tan, stepped down.